-Poetry is about inspiration.
+Remember that poetry is about inspiration.
 It is also an art.
-Remember to use carefully edited lines and nicely original stylistic devices.
-Do not focus on ‘measuring up to others’.
-Express the best of your poetic heart for the sake of sharing great poetry.
+Use carefully edited lines and nicely original stylistic devices to express the best of your poetic heart for the sake of sharing great poetry.
 Be inspired!

-Participants should note that Judges will be focused on ORIGINALITY, WORD ECONOMY, adherence to THEME, CREATIVITY in LANGUAGE and STYLE as well as the use of LITERARY DEVICES in the poems.
+Participants should note that Judges will consider ORIGINALITY, WORD ECONOMY, adherence to THEME, CREATIVITY in LANGUAGE and STYLE as well as the use of LITERARY DEVICES in the poems.

 Prize to be won: